 The body comprises of a mix of muscles, nerves, blood networks which functions through the spinal cord, within the spine.
 Any invasive procedure to the spine will put a stress on these factors, which in turn, will increase the stress on the body.
 Open spine surgery is usually a highly invasive procedure with a higher risk of stress.
 Minimal invasive surgeries reduce these risks and hence result in less level of stress to the body.

 Reduction in pain

 Since open spine surgeries require extensive incisions, there is a high chance of nerves getting affected, which would result in pain.
 At times, the level of pain would be intense and also last a lifetime.
-Minimal invasive spine surgeries requires small incisions, thus affecting less nerves.
+Minimal invasive spine surgeries require small incisions, thus affecting fewer nerves.
 As a result, the level of pain the patient is exposed to is low.